kojiishi/chromium-natvis/README.md

 ```
 > git ls-files -v | grep ^S
 ```
-Or revert back when you need:
+When you want to revert it back to the original state:
 ```
 > git update-index --no-skip-worktree tools/win/DebugVisualizers/BUILD.gn
 ```